statsig-io/docs/docs/statsig-warehouse-native/building-blocks/metrics.md

 ## Types of Metrics

-Metrics define different aggregations for user-level aggregations, as well as group-level aggaregations and Statistical calculations.
+Metrics define different aggregations for user-level aggregations, as well as group-level aggregations and Statistical calculations.
 Refer to the crosstab below for the metric types available, and how we'll calculate these on the backend.